Photon-HDF5/photon-hdf5/docs/phdata.rst

 """""""""""""""

 Within **measurement_specs**, the **detectors_specs/** sub-group
-contains all (detector ID, detection channel) associations, i.e. spectral bands, polarizations or
-:ref:`beam-split channels <beam_split_ch>`.
+contains all the :ref:`detector ID `<detector_ids>`--detection channel associations, i.e. spectral bands, polarizations or :ref:`beam-split channels <beam_split_ch>`.

-Note that a detector ID is the "name" of each pixels and can be a single integer (when all the pixels are numbered with a progressive index), or a n-tuple of integers in the case of 2-D detector arrays.
-Consequently, an array of detector IDs can be either a 1-D column array or a 2-D array.
-In either cases, each row identifies a detector.

 When a measurement records more than 1 spectral band, the fields: